 So let’s take a deeper dive and learn how to read a P&L statement…

 Why is a P&L Statement Important?

-Think of your P&L as a health report card for your business.
-It shows the results of financial decisions and operations over time and is your best tool for making decisions in the future.
+Think of your P&L statement as a health report card for your business.
+It shows the results of financial decisions and operations over time.
+It is your best tool for making decisions in the future.
 So when it comes time to do things like repay a debt, open a second location or hire an employee, a review of your P&L will not only help you make the right decision but also plan for the future.

 So How do I Read a P&L Statement?

 There are three main sections of a P&L statement:

 - Bottom line

 Basically any listed line item on a P&L statement is either a revenue or an expenditure.
 Under each of those two umbrellas there are a few basic categories.
 These include: